2011 – Cadette Safety Award

 5. Discuss bullying with your Girl Scout group, friends, or family.
 Write and sign a personal responsibility statement that covers how you’ll behave at school, at home, and online.

-This pin should go where #24 is stated on the GSUSA Uniform Guide.
+This Safety pin should go where #24 is stated on the GSUSA Uniform Guide.

 Image Credit is from GSUSA Uniform Guide